 After developing its innovative CAC/MDT approach on the local level, the NCAC earned a national reputation and began to train others to deal effectively with this critical problem.
 Through its influence in training, communities across the country and across the world began to model their child abuse programs after the CAC/MDT approach created at the NCAC.

 In addition to Symposium, the NCAC Training Center trains thousands of people each year, from the United States and around the world on how to recognize and support maltreated children.
-More than 118,000 child abuse professionals from all 50 states and 108 countries have been trained by the NCAC.
+More than 118,000 child abuse professionals from all 50 states and 108 countries have been trained by the NCAC since 1999.